Thomas-Barry1/HackNc2021/README.md

 ## Using the Project
-Some key components of the project are still complete, but to use it as-is the project could be run in the Unity editor.
+Some key components of the project are still not complete, but to use it as-is the project could be run in the Unity editor.
 Scene 2 is the up-to-date scene which holds the main map.